dariopasquali/dariopasquali.github.io/_projects/(3) VOJEXT.md

 image: //freight.cargo.site/w/3500/q/75/i/3128a2f3922a72bd07887458a832704ef6f4ea39e79d5b4e179a3bebffc217e2/AnnaSchaeffner_RZ1A3730_MichelleMantel.JPG
 external_url:
 on_cv: false
-description: Integration of the RB-KAIROS+ and UR5e robots, Flex-TS sensitive skin, iCube, and inflatable skin to allow artist to collaboratively paint walls with a robot in safe conditions.
+description: Integration of the RB-KAIROS+ and UR5e robots, Flex-TS sensitive skin, iCube, and inflatable skin allowing artists to collaboratively paint walls with a robot in safe conditions.
 ---

 # S+T+ARTS Project - Soft Collision